-- CSIRO processed additional tissue samples from the Pacific Ocean - CSIRO conducted updated analyses of genetic data sets, including additional tissue samples - Interpretation of results is being finalized
+- CSIRO processed additional tissue samples from the Pacific Ocean - CSIRO conducted updated analyses of genetic data sets, including additional tissue samples Interpretation of results is being finalized - CSIRO identified deficiencies in some EPO samples and resampling efforts have begun

-- Collections, processing, and analyses of suitable numbers of tissue samples for assessing population structure of tunas takes considerable time and effort. - Preparations of manuscripts describing population structure of bigeye and skipjack tunas takes considerably longer than anticipated
+- Collections, processing, and analyses of suitable numbers of tissue samples for assessing population structure of tunas takes considerable time and effort. - Preparations of manuscripts describing population structure of bigeye and skipjack tunas takes considerably longer than anticipated - Samplers need to be cautious to avoid issues with sample contamination.